 What To Serve Grilled Pineapple Salsa With

 As far as fruit salsas go, pineapple salsa is one of my favorites.
 Primarily because it goes well with so many things and doesn’t have a specific “season”.

-This salsa is wonderful with tacos, chicken, pork, salmon, grilled meats, teriyaki, or simply served with tortilla chips.
+This salsa is wonderful with tacos, chicken, pork, salmon, grilled meats, teriyaki, or simply served with homemade tortilla chips.

 Once this grilled pineapple salsa is made, keep it refrigerated in an airtight container.
 It will stay fresh for 3-5 days.
 For some inspiration on different things this easy pineapple salsa recipe goes with, see below.

 How To Make Grilled Pineapple Salsa Even Better

 This fruit salsa is quite simple, but that doesn’t mean that you can’t make it even better.
 If you would like to take this recipe to the next level, try some of the tips below.